-• Math 1B is often considered the hardest of the 3 freshman calculus classes.
+- Math 1B is often considered the hardest of the 3 freshman calculus classes.
 One reason is that it uses concepts and techniques from almost all math classes which precede it.
-Topics from precalculus and trigonometry which you may not have used in a while will be required, including: graphs of power/exponential/logarithmic/trigonometric/inverse functions; trigonometric values of special angles; use of trigonometric identities to simplify expressions; interpretation of the discriminant of a quadratic function; partial fractions decomposition; algrebraic methods of finding intercepts and asymptotes; linear approximation; L'Hopital's Rule.
+Topics from precalculus and trigonometry which you may not have used in a while will be required, including: graphs of power/exponential/logarithmic/trigonometric/inverse functions; trigonometric values of special angles; use of trigonometric identities to simplify expressions; interpretation of the discriminant of a quadratic function; partial fractions decomposition; algebraic methods of finding intercepts and asymptotes; linear approximation; L'Hopital's Rule.
 It is your responsibility to refresh any material which you have forgotten from those areas.
+Class time will not be spent on review of material from prior classes. - There is a heavy emphasis on theory, theorems and definitions in Math 1B, not just algebraic manipulation.
+You are expected to know the definitions and theorems precisely, and to recognize situations in which they can and cannot be used.
+This may account for about 15% to 20% of your total score on tests.